I2Tunimib/I2T-docs/docs/user-manual/exploring-interface/table-view/column-header.md

 - **Reconciliation service name**: The source used for entity matching.
 - **Reconciliation status**: Indicates whether they were fully, partially, or not reconciled.
 - **Compliance check status**: Indicates whether the column is compliant with privacy standards or legal regulations.
+- **Compliance classification**: Indicates the nature of the data from a privacy and compliance perspective.